 A recent Linkedin Learning survey of over 2,000 employees, discovered that most professionals find a manager with unclear expectations the most frustrating.
 This is followed by a micromanaging manager, an unavailable manager, and a manager who refuses to foster the various talents of their employees.

 The consequences of a frustrated team can be disastrous.
-Unmotivated employees can lead to productivity issues, poor customer service and recovery measures, and a general apathy for the job.
+Unmotivated employees can lead to productivity issues, poor customer service and recovery measures, and general apathy for the job.

 Follow the tips below for four ways to improve your managing game and create a productive environment for your employees